-- -Through the ASSET process for 2013-14, it was recommended that approximately \$3,273,976 (4.4% increase from 2012-13) be awarded to area human service agencies.
-Of that amount, the City's contribution is recommended to be approximately \$1,193,438, which is an increase of approximately \$164,099 (15.94%) from the 2012-13 allocation.
-See the Attachment Section for information on the types of programs and services that will be provided through the various agencies. - It is anticipated that area non-profit housing producers (e.g. Habitat for Humanity of Central Iowa and the Story County Community Housing Corporation) will maintain, construct, and/or rehabilitate housing for low- and moderate-income homebuyers and/or renters within the community and throughout Story County.
+- -Through the ASSET process for 2012-13, it is being recommended that approximately \$3,135,979 (\$64,631 increase from 2011-12) will be awarded to area human service agencies.
+Of that amount, the City's contribution is recommended to be approximately \$1,150,278, which is an increase of approximately \$38,841 (3.5%) from the 2011-12 allocation.
+A number of the agencies provide deposit, transportation, utility services, and emergency rental assistance. - It is anticipated that area non-profit housing producers (e.g. Habitat for Humanity of Central Iowa and the Story County Community Housing Corporation) will maintain, construct, and/or rehabilitate housing for low- and moderate-income homebuyers and/or renters within the community and throughout Story County.
 Both have access to utilize private funding, state funding (HOME, Iowa Finance Authority), and Federal Home Loan Bank dollars and additional funding resources to the community.